-Company A, a resident company, is 100% held by Company D. Company A holds 80% of the equity shares and voting rights in a foreign company, Company B, and 5% of the equity shares and voting rights in another foreign company, Company C. Company A's year of assessment ends on 31 March.
-The cost of Company A's total assets at the end of the 2014 year of assessment is as follows:
+Company A, a resident, is 100% held by Company C. Company A holds 80% of the equity shares and voting rights in a foreign company, Company B. The cost of Company A's total assets at the end of its 2018 year of assessment was as follows: